rozana107/NeRF_for_Fun/README.md

 - Camera position and orientation
 - Calculating the ray for each pixel
 - Calculating the color and opacity at a point on each ray
-- Nerual network to predict the color and opacity
+- Neural network to predict the color and opacity
 - Rendering the image from a camera position
 - Loss function for rendered image and ground truth image
 - Dataset loader for training and testing